DavitorrSal/DavitorrSal/README.md

 ### A creative and innovative developer

-- 🔭 I'm currently working on Sodexo **as Information Technology Analyst**
+- 🔭 I'm currently working **as Information Technology Analyst**

 - 🌱 I'm currently learning **Data Science and Machine Learning**

-- 👯 I'm looking to collaborate on **Open source projects and Innovative challengues**
+- 😃 I'm looking to collaborate on **Open source projects and Innovative challengues**

 <!--- 👨‍💻 All of my projects are available at **[https://Davito.portfolio_icontrol/](https://Davito.portfolio_icontrol/)** -->